ryppl/boost-history/statistics/distribution_toolkit/libs/statistics/detail/distribution_toolkit/doc/readme.txt

 erwann.rogard@gmail.com

-Please report your experience (good or bad) if are you using MSVC or gcc on any platform other than Mac, from exectuting libs/.../src/main.cpp

 [ Overview ]

-These are C++ classes that extend boost/math/distributions and also bridges it with boost/random.
-However, it is not intrusive: the distributions in boost::math are brought into the scope of statistics::detail with forwarding functions.
+These are C++ classes that extend boost/math/distributions and also bridges it with boost/random. functions that have as argument distributions in boost/math are in the same namespace. functions and classes that do not already exist in boost/math are in namespace boost/statistics/detail/distribution_toolkit.

 [ Related links ]